-Dog lovers, take note: you’re strictly limited to keep only one dog in your HDB flat; on top of that, your dog has to be of an acceptable breed or cross-breed.
+Dog lovers, take note: you’re strictly limited to keep only one dog in your HDB flat; on top of that, your dog has to be of an acceptable breed or cross-breed between the breeds listed by HDB.

 If it’s a cross-breed, your dog should be 50 cm or less at the shoulders, and weigh 15 kg or less.
 In addition to this, once your dog is 3 months or older, you’ll have to bring it to the Agri-Food and Veterinary Authority (AVA) to get it licensed.
 Breaching any of the these regulations can get you fined up to $4,000 — yikes!